FAQs: The Recruitment Process

 What happens after I’ve applied?

-We’ll review your application and if you’re successful, we’ll get in touch to arrange an interview.
-Initially, that may be a telephone call with one of the recruitment team.
-They’ll ask you specific questions about your previous experience and your aspirations.
-If we think you sound like a good fit, you’ll be invited in for a face-to-face interview or if you’ve applied for a role in one of our Contact Centres, you might be asked to attend one of our Assessment Centres.
+• If we think you sound like a good fit, you’ll be invited in for a face-to-face interview or if you’ve applied for a role in one of our Contact Centres, you might be asked to attend one of our Assessment Centres

 What are competency-based interview questions?

-Competency-based interview questions encourage you to give specific examples of your behaviour and actions in a particular situation.
-For example, you may be asked to talk about a busy period at work which placed a lot of demands on you, or a time when you provided good customer care.
-The questions will depend on the role you’re applying for as the interviewer tries to match your experience to the job in question.
+Competency-based interview questions encourage you to give specific examples of your behaviour and actions in a situation.
+For example, you may be asked to talk about a busy period at work which placed a lot of demands on you, or a time when you provided excellent customer service.
+The questions will depend on the role you’re applying for and the interviewer will try to match your experience to the job role.

 What are strengths-based interview questions?